What will your retirement journey be?

 Welcome to Your Retirement Path!

-I assist forward thinking women aged 55 and above to transition into their next stage of life, without having to compromise their identity, and by supporting them to create a retirement plan, through group and 1:1 sessions, lunch & learn and workshops.
+I assist forward thinking women and men aged 55 and above to transition into their next stage of life, without having to compromise their identity, and by supporting them to create a retirement plan, through group, 1:1 sessions and lunch & learn workshops.

-I also help employers and employees on how to be better prepared for their retirement years.
+I also assist employers and employees to be better prepared for their retirement years.
 We offer a a number of different webinars, lunch and learns and retirement packages that assist in preparing your employees for the next steps to retirement.

 Value Proposition for Employers